 People expect things to work seamlessly online; we’ve been spoiled by Amazon, Google, Apple, and other companies whose online experiences are fast and efficient.
 People now bring those expectations into the world of church, so don’t look like a dinosaur in a digital age!

 Recruit a volunteer or hire someone to lead your digital ministries.

 You may not be a digital expert, but I bet you have someone in your congregation who is.
 That person may be in their early twenties, or they may be a bit older with some great experience under their belt.

 Let your congregation know you need help with your digital ministries and see who the Lord provides.
 If your church has the financial means, hiring a part-time or full-time person to oversee your digital ministries is going to be a great move that will pay dividends now and into the future.

 Ken is Lifeway’s Director of Sunday School and is a 30-year veteran of church education ministry.
 He is a blogger, author, and practitioner—serving a church in the Nashville area as its director of Sunday School and discipleship ministries.
-Ken also manages Lifeway’s adult ongoing Bible study series.
+He is the author of several books, including Breathing Life Into Sunday School.